bagouryy/choco-mining/README.md

 - **CoverSize** : given an integer variable `f` and pattern `x`, ensures that `f = freq(x)` (see *Schaus et al. - CoverSize : A Global Constraint for Frequency-Based Itemset Mining*)
 - **Generator** : ensures that a pattern `x` is a generator (see *Belaid et al. - Constraint Programming for Association Rules*)

+Note that a `jar` file with all the required dependencies is available [here](https://drive.google.com/file/d/1o5BQb7ATyW_Ha6bJgJPYfd9BZBedQIXJ/view?usp=sharing) if you really don't want to use Maven.

 ## Usage

 You can run the jar file using the script `run` at the root of the project.

+For each subcommand, you can list all the possible arguments using `-h` option, for example `./run closedsky -h`.

 For each subcommand, you can specify an option `--tl` to limit the time of the search.
 For example, `--tl 60` means that the search will stop after `60` seconds if not complete.
 The following subcommands are available :

 **closedsky/cpsky** : extract closed/sky patterns